tuosuniversity/Vellum/Output/EN/You_Dont_Love_Drama_Drama_Loves_You/Chapter_1_Welcome_to_the_Drama_Triangle.md

 ### Article 1

-**SEO-Optimized Title:** Unmasking Relationship Drama: How "Interference Patterns" Transform Your View of Conflict
+ Unmasking Relationship Drama: How "Interference Patterns" Transform Your View of Conflict

 **Article Body:**